stef/libopaque/python/README.md

 ## 1-step registration

 1-step registration is only specified in the original paper.
-It is not specified by the IETF CFRG draft.
+It is not specified by the IRTF CFRG draft.
 1-step registration has the benefit that the supplied password (`pwdU`) can be checked on the server for password rules (e.g., occurrence in common password lists).
 It has the drawback that the password is exposed to the server.